On the Expressive Power of Geometric Graph Neural Networks: Synthetic Experiments on Expressivity

-\textbf{Results. } We find that layers using order $L$ tensors are unable to identify the orientation of structures with rotation symmetry higher than $L$-fold.
-This observation may be attributed to spherical harmonics, which are used as the underlying orthonormal basis and are rotationally symmetric themselves.
-Layers such as E-GNN \citep{satorras2021n} and GVP-GNN \citep{jing2020learning} using cartesian vectors are popular as higher order tensors can be computationally intractable for many applications.
+Layers such as E-GNN \citep{satorras2021n} and GVP-GNN \citep{jing2020learning} using Cartesian vectors are popular as higher order tensors can be computationally intractable for many applications.
 However, E-GNN and GVP-GNN are particularly poor at discriminating the orientation of rotationally symmetric structures.
 This may have implications for the modelling of periodic materials which naturally exhibit such symmetries \citep{levine1984quasicrystals}.